HOLMLUND, Roy W.

 He was predeceased by his sister Virginia (1923), parents (Ejdes, 1968; Nils, 1979), and brother Arthur (1990).

+Roy was deeply loved by his family.
+His positive spirit and resilience were inspiring.
+He had an inquisitive nature and love of learning, which he passed on to his family.
 His wonderful zest for life, especially for someone in his 80s, will be long remembered by family and friends.

+Roy’s family was very important to him.
+His survivors include his daughters and sons-in-law, Kristine and Steve Walker of Spokane, and Ingrid Holmlund and David Thompson of Seattle.
+He was very proud of his grandchildren, Blake and Karina Walker, and Julia and Joel Thompson.
 He is also survived by his sister-in-law Helen Holmlund, niece and nephews Ann Holmlund, Neal Holmlund, and Eric Eislund and their families, as well as extended family living in Sweden.

 In lieu of flowers, memorials may be sent to the Nordic Heritage Museum, 3014 NW 67th St., Seattle, WA 98117.